awsdocs/amazon-redshift-management-guide/doc_source/working-with-clusters.md

 An Amazon Redshift cluster consists of nodes\.
 Each cluster has a leader node and one or more compute nodes\.
 The *leader node* receives queries from client applications, parses the queries, and develops query execution plans\.
 The leader node then coordinates the parallel execution of these plans with the compute nodes and aggregates the intermediate results from these nodes\.
 It then finally returns the results back to the client applications\.

-*Compute nodes* execute the query execution plans and transmit data among themselves to serve these queries\.
+*Compute nodes* run the query execution plans and transmit data among themselves to serve these queries\.
 The intermediate results are sent to the leader node for aggregation before being sent back to the client applications\.
 For more information about leader nodes and compute nodes, see [Data warehouse system architecture](https://docs.aws.amazon.com/redshift/latest/dg/c_high_level_system_architecture.html) in the *Amazon Redshift Database Developer Guide*\.

 **Note**
 When you create a cluster on the Amazon Redshift console \([https://console\.aws\.amazon\.com/redshift/](https://console.aws.amazon.com/redshift/)\), you can get a recommendation of your cluster configuration based on the size of your data and query characteristics\.
 To use this sizing calculator, look for **Help me choose** on the console in AWS Regions that support RA3 node types\.
 For more information, see [Creating a cluster](managing-clusters-console.md#create-cluster)\.